Britain's Johnson enters the EU lions' den

 "I ask anyone who questions the importance of the EU or its relationship with the United States, (to consider) not just the history that I articulated, but the increase of prosperity, the rise in the standard of living ... the better protection of rights for individuals in the EU, as a consequence of what we have done together," Kerry said.

-Asked if the former mayor of London had apologised for having compared the EU's goals to those of Hitler and Napoleon during the referendum campaign, Ayrault said: "No he did not apologise ...
+Asked if the former mayor of London had apologized for having compared the EU's goals to those of Hitler and Napoleon during the referendum campaign, Ayrault said: "No he did not apologize ...
 Boris Johnson came to the council and behaved with a certain modesty.

 "For me the essential thing is clarity, not making snide remarks or snap judgments.
 But what matters is the relationship that we'll now have to construct between the EU and Britain," the French minister said.